GDelevoye/SMSN/README.md

 # SMSN

-Version of Beaularier SMSN with in-sillico control
+Version of Beaularier's SMSN, but with in-sillico control rather than whole-genome amplification, and applied to Sequel I and II data

 # Installation